top of page

 Frequently Asked Questions

-What is non-anesthetic dental cleaning?
+What is non-anesthetic dental (NAD) cleaning?

 Our cleaning procedure involves hand scaling of facial and lingual surfaces of the teeth (including below the gum line) and polishing of all exposed surfaces.
 Animals are fully awake during the process and lie in our lap while we work.
 All cleanings are done under the supervision of a licensed vet to ensure that every pet receives appropriate care.